How to Deal with Difficult Employees as a New Manager

 3. Get to the root of the problem.

-Many times negative teammates are focused solely on problems without offering an alternative or solution.
+Many times hostile teammates are focused solely on problems without offering an alternative or solution.

 When a negative teammate brings up a problem, ask them to provide more details.